 - Assault while wearing a hood, robe, or mask to conceal identity.

-If you are convicted of the crime of assault in Illinois, the punishment you are awarded may vary depending on the severity of the threat, whether a deadly weapon or disguise was used, and who the threat of imminent harm was against.
+If you are convicted of the crime of assault, the punishment you are awarded may vary depending on the severity of the threat, whether a deadly weapon or disguise was used, and who the threat of imminent harm was against.
 Depending on these factors, assault can be charged as a misdemeanor or felony offense.

 Assault – No Aggravating Factors